Yumi-Lab/yumi-wiki/docs/SmartPI/Sensors&Modules/SmartPi_Sensors_Modules_Integration.md.md

-# 2.0 Sensor & Module Integration
+# 2.0 Sensors & Modules Integration

 This section includes various sensors and modules compatible with the Smart Pi One.
 Each link will take you to a dedicated page with detailed instructions for connecting, configuring, and using the sensor.